LineageOS/lineage_wiki/pages/internal/adding_device.md

 {% endfor %}
 {% assign sorted = all | uniq | sort %}

+The sample template has been copied to `$LINEAGE_SRC/lineage/wiki/_data/devices/your_device.yml`.
-You can use the [sample template](https://github.com/LineageOS/lineage_wiki/blob/master/device_sample/sample.yml) as a starting point, and update the values to match your device.
+Update the values to match your device.
 An explanation of poorly-named/confusing options is below:

 * `architecture`: The CPU architecture of the device - for example, `arm` or `arm64`.
 * `carrier`: If the device was released for a specific carrier, the name of that carrier.
 Otherwise, leave the line blank.